List of highest-grossing films in Italy: Highest-grossing films by box office revenue

-The following is a list of the highest-grossing films in Italy.
+The following is a list of the highest-grossing films in Italy (nominally, without adjustment for inflation).
 The list is topped by James Cameron's Avatar (2009) which surpassed his Titanic (1997) to take the local record.
 The highest-grossing Italian film is Quo Vado?
 (2016) starring Checco Zalone and directed by Gennaro Nunziante.
 This surpassed their Sole a catinelle (2013) as the top Italian film as well as their What a Beautiful Day (2011), which held the record prior to that.
 All three are still among the top six.
 Zalone also directed and starred in Tolo Tolo (2020), currently in fifth place.
 Prior to these Italian films, the highest-grossing Italian film was Roberto Benigni's Life Is Beautiful (1997).
 This remains the highest-grossing Italian film worldwide with a gross of over $230 million.
-Of the current top 15, Titanic has the most admissions with 13.7 million, which ranks 12th all-time in Italy.
+Of the current top 20, Titanic has the most admissions with 13.7 million, which ranks 12th all-time in Italy.